The Potion.

 Shot Glass

-Imagery: Pinterest
+Imagery: Google

 Elegant Glass

-Substitute for fine china considered luxurious.
+Substitute for fine china considered luxurious in the Prohibition Era.

 Bakelite